 Middle schoolers should read anything age appropriate that piques their interest!
-The novels on this list are perfect for young middle schoolers, and there are so many options to ensure your child finds something he loves.
-From realistic fiction to fantasy to mystery, the options are endless.
-Choice is SO important for tweens.
-Just take them to the library and let them roam and choose!
+The novels on this list are perfect for tweens, and there are tons of options to ensure your child finds something he loves.
+From realistic fiction to fantasy to mystery, the great novels are endless.
+Choice is important to tweens, so take them to the library or bookstore and let them pick what they want to read.
 And don’t forget about graphic novels – kids just love them!

 That’s kind of like asking me which of my kids is my favorite.
 There are SO many fabulous stories.
 As far as modern releases, I fell head over heels for Those Kids From Fawn Creek, by Erin Entrada Kelly.
 This one is destined to become a classic!
 Refugee, by Alan Gratz, is also phenomenal historical fiction and an amazing window book for many, many tweens.
 It’s one of my all-time favorite stories.
 Both of these books are featured below.

 YES!
 Many young, avid readers have difficulty finding other bookworms with whom they can connect and share their love of reading.
 Book clubs are phenomenal for fostering a child’s love of reading, encouraging socialization with other readers, introducing kids to new authors and genres, and expanding how they think about and analyze stories.
 They also provide safe spaces for young readers to discuss the social situations and issues they face.
 Did you know we run a virtual book club that connects young readers in grades 5 through 7 around the country?
 Check out The Dawn Society here!

 Happily Ever Elephants participates in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.